← Back to Stories

 Key details reported by multiple sources:

-• FluMist nasal spray vaccine is approved in Australia for children aged 24 months to under 18 years old by the Therapeutic Goods Administration (TGA).
+• FluMist nasal spray vaccine is now available for children aged 2–17 years in Australia, approved by the Therapeutic Goods Administration (TGA) for this age range.

-• The injectable flu vaccine remains free for all children aged six months to under five years, Aboriginal and Torres Strait Islander children, and those with medical conditions.
+• The traditional injectable flu vaccine remains free for children aged 6 months to under 5, pregnant women, Aboriginal people aged 6 months+, those over 65, and people with serious health conditions.

 Points of Difference